Prez, PM condole Ahmed Patel's demise, hail his contribution to Cong, society | Politics

 The Congress president said in her message that Patel, who served as her political advisor for years and was AICC treasurer, had dedicated his entire life to the Congress.
 "I have lost an irreplaceable comrade, a faithful colleague and a friend.
 I mourn his passing and I feel deeply for his bereaved family to whom I offer my sincere feelings of empathy and support," Sonia Gandhi said.
 "It is a sad day.
 Shri Ahmed Patel was a pillar of the Congress.
 He lived and breathed Congress and stood with the party through its most difficult times.
 He was a tremendous asset," Rahul Gandhi said in his message.

 Congress general secretary Priyanka Gandhi Vadra described him as not only a wise and experienced colleague to whom she constantly turned for advice and counsel but also as a friend "who stood by us all, steadfast, loyal, and dependable to the end".
 The chief ministers of Congress-ruled states -- Rajasthan's Ashok Gehlot, Punjab's Amarinder Singh, Chhattisgarh's Bhupesh Baghel and Puducherry's V Narayanasamy and a host of other party leaders paid tributes to the leader who always maintained a low profile.
+Veteran Congress leader Janardan Dwivedi, who has been a long-time AICC general secretary (organisation), said, "His demise is very sad and untimely.
+Now, the Congress will not get another Ahmed Patel."
 The passing away of Patel, known for maintaining friendly relations with all parties, was also condoled by leaders, ministers and chief ministers from across the political spectrum, including from the BJP, the NCP, the SP and the BSP.

 West Bengal Chief Minister Mamata Banerjee said she was saddened and shocked.
 "He was a quiet, affable person.
 My condolences to his family, admirers and his colleagues," she said.
 Jharkhand Chief Minister Hemant Soren also expressed his grief.
 Reacting to Patel's demise, CPI(M) general secretary Sitaram Yechury tweeted, "Deeply grieved at the untimely passing away of Ahmed Patel, veteran political leader and a Congressman all his life.
 With his warm and pleasing manners he could reach out across the entire political spectrum."
 "A big loss to Indian politics and Constitutional values," he said.